singnet/das-poc/service/README.md

     {'$1': 'c1db9b517073e51eb7ef6fed608ec204', '$2': 'b99ae727c787f1b13b452fd4c9ce1b9a', '$3': '0a32b476852eeb954979b87f5f6cb7af'}} # snake -> reptile -> animal
 ```

 The query string is a list of terms separated by commas.
 Each term can be a node definition, a link definition or an operator.
-In this example we have two link definitions and the operator AND.
+In this example we have two link definitions and the operator `AND`.

-A link definition is the keyword Link followed by link type and the expected targets for that link.
+A link definition is the keyword `Link` followed by link type and the expected targets for that link.
 In this case we used variables as targets.
-Operators are pos-fixed AND, OR and NOT.
-AND and OR operates on any number of arguments (>= 1) while NOT operates on a single argument.
+Operators are pos-fixed `AND`, `OR` and `NOT`. `AND` and `OR` operates on any number of arguments (>= 1) while `NOT` operates on a single argument.

+**Important Note:** keywords, types and node names are case sensitive

 Lets redo the same query but excluding "mammals":